ThirdEyeDetect/ThirdEyeServer/README.md

 ####Design
 The server exposes an standard API to allow seamless integration of multiple anomaly detection algorithms. ```detection_system.py``` defines an abstract base class (ABC) which algorithm implementations are expected to override.
 The two primary calls are :
-- new_entry: This function is called by the server for each indivdual event/action received.
+- new_entry: This function is called by the server for each individual event/action received.
 - alarm: This function is called by a detection algorithm when it wants to send a notification to the user.

-###Installation Instuctions
+###Installation Instructions
 ####Requirements
 The server is cross platform and requires Python 2.7 and MongoDB installed on your system.